 This series makes available significant but previously out-of-print nineteenth-century British autobiographies with particular emphasis on works by women and working-class writers.
 Some volumes closely duplicate the form of the original editions, with the addition of a new introduction and brief notes; others are newly typeset and include a fuller apparatus and appendices.
 Some of these volumes are cross-listed with the Broadview Editions series.
-The series editors for Nineteenth-Century British Autobiographies are Linda Peterson (Yale University) and Janice Carlisle (Tulane University).
+The series editor for Nineteenth-Century British Autobiographies is Janice Carlisle (Tulane University).

 Broadview Guides to Business and Professional Ethics